| THE RISE AND FALL OF EGYPT We often hear it said that "civilization travels westward." What

 it was killed by the fierce Arabs, who now marched towards the Nile,

+bringing their flocks of sheep and their household goods.
 Another army was told to stop their progress.
 The battle was

 disastrous for the Egyptians and the valley of the Nile was open to

+the invaders.
 They rode fleet horses and they used bows and arrows.
 Within a

 short time they had made themselves master of the entire country.